adj59-dev/adj59-dev.github.io/_posts/2025-07-15-reading-nielsen-and-chuang:-chapter-1.md

 That said, if you’re not comfortable with Dirac notation, it might be a good idea to read section 2.1 (on linear algebra) first and then circle back.

 There are two exercises and two problems in this chapter.
 It is suggested to wait until finishing the book before completing problems, and so I plan to take that advice.
-The exercises, however, I’ve worked through – and I’ll will share my solutions below.
+The exercises, however, I’ve worked through – and I’ll share my solutions below.

 When working through textbook problems on my own, outside of a class setting, I like to check my work against other people's solutions that I find online.
 I didn't see anyone solve these exercises exactly in the same way that I did, though similar reasoning was used.
 So, after attempting them on your own, I encourage anyone reading this to reference multiple sources to see how different people approached these exercises.